JKWA/funx/guides/dsl/ord.md

 * `StructModule` → `fn v -> match?(%StructModule{}, v) end` (type filtering)
 * `ord_variable` → runtime validation, use directly if valid ord map

-The parser validates projections and raises compile-time errors for unsupported syntax, producing the final step list that the executor will compile.
+The parser validates projections and raises compile-time errors for unsupported syntax, producing the final list of structures that the executor will compile.

 ## Transformers